Oakland students to return to class after district, striking teachers reach deal

 OAKLAND, Calif.
-(AP) — Students in the Oakland Unified School District will return to full classroom instruction Tuesday after the district and teachers announced a tentative deal to end a strike that had kept 34,000 students out of school for more than a week.
+(AP) — Students in the Oakland Unified School District will return to full classroom instruction Tuesday after the district and striking teachers announced a tentative deal that includes a reparations task force for Black students and more say from parents and teachers in school decisions.

-Monday will be a transition day with schools open to students, but teachers will not be expected in classrooms for full-time instruction until Tuesday.
-The district is east of San Francisco.
+Monday’s announcement ends a strike that had kept 34,000 students out of school for more than a week.
+The last day of school for the district east of San Francisco is May 25.

 The union representing 3,000 educators, counselors and other workers walked out May 4 in a bid for traditional demands such as higher salaries.
-But they also wanted “common good” changes, such as reparations for Black students and resources for students who are homeless.
+But they also wanted “common good” changes, such as reparations and resources for students who are homeless.

+Common good clauses that address community issues have become more of a bargaining issue, starting with Chicago in 2012 when teachers went on strike and demanded a voice in improving schools.

+In Oakland, the two sides agreed to a shared governance model of community schools with a steering committee that includes members appointed by unions and the district, according to the Oakland Education Association.

 The strike came at the end of the school year, which wraps up May 25.